mendokuse3/General-Assembly-Code/unit_1/w01d2/student_labs/first_lab.md

 Congrats!
 There is no need to submit this lab.
 You will be receiving homework for tonight soon.

-If you want more to do, tomorrow we will be getting into git and Github.
+If you want more to do, saturday we will be getting into git and Github.
 Use your **research skills** (Google-fu) to find out more about:

 * The difference between git and github
 * What is a Github repo